mdn/content/files/en-us/web/html/global_attributes/writingsuggestions/index.md

 ---
-title: "HTML attribute: writingsuggestions"
-short-title: writingsuggestions
+title: writingsuggestions
-slug: Web/HTML/Attributes/writingsuggestions
+slug: Web/HTML/Global_attributes/writingsuggestions
 page-type: html-attribute
 browser-compat: html.global_attributes.writingsuggestions
 ---

-{{HTMLSidebar}}
+{{HTMLSidebar("Global_attributes")}}

-The **`writingsuggestions`** global attribute allows you to turn browser-provided writing suggestions on or off.
+The **`writingsuggestions`** [global attribute](/en-US/docs/Web/HTML/Global_attributes) allows developers to turn on or off the writing assistance that browsers provide to users when entering text in editable fields on the web.

-Certain browsers provide auto-complete suggestions to users as they type in editable fields on web pages.
-While this can be helpful to users, you might want to turn them off in some cases, such as when providing your own form of auto-complete suggestions.
+Certain browsers provide writing suggestions to users as they type in editable fields.
+Suggestions usually appear as greyed-out text positioned after the text cursor and which completes the user's sentence.
+While this can be helpful to users, developers might want to turn writing suggestions off in some cases, such as when providing their own form of writing suggestions.

 The `writingsuggestions` attribute can be set on editable fields such as {{htmlelement('input')}} or {{htmlelement('textarea')}} elements, or on other HTML elements to control the behavior of the browser's suggestions on sections of a page, or on the entire page.